alem-platform/bootcamp-go/loadtest04/word_number/README.md

 # word_number

 Write a function `WordNumber` that returns the ordinal number of a given word in a text.
 Words are defined as sequences of alphanumeric characters separated by spaces or punctuation.
-If the input word is not present in the text or is not a valid word, the function should return 0.
+If the input word is not present in the text or is not a valid word (should contain only alphanumeric characters), the function should return 0.

 **Function definition:**